-A. Include a resume or detailed description of the bidder's/proposer's professional qualifications, demonstrating extensive experience in your profession.
-Any prior similar experiences, and the results of these experiences, must be identified.
+Α, 4011101 e a resume or detailed description of the Proposer's professional qualifications, a strating extensive experience in your profession.
+Any prior similar experiences, and sults of these experiences, must be identified.

-Should the bidder/proposer be other than an individual, the bid/proposal should include:
+Should the proposer be other than an individual, the Proposal MUST include:

-- i) Date of formation; - ii) Name, addresses, and position of all persons having a financial interest in the company, including shareholders, members, general or limited partner; - iii) Name, address and position of all officers and directors of the company; - iv) State of incorporation (if applicable); - v) The number of employees in the firm; - vi) Annual revenue of firm; - vii) Summary of relevant accomplishments - SEE ATTACHED ENCOR INC ANNUAL REPORT 2 WELSTARH ELECTRIC COLD.
-OF L.I.
-IS A WHOLY OWNED SUBSIDIARY. - viii) Copies of all state and local licenses and permits. - B. Indicate number of years in business.
-Led Years - C. Provide any other information which would be appropriate and helpful in determining the bidder's/proposer's capacity and reliability to perform these services. - D. Provide names and addresses for no fewer than three references for whom the bidder/proposer has provided similar services or who are qualified to evaluate the bidder's/proposer's capability to perform this work.
+ť) Date of formation;

+ii) Name, addresses, and position of all persons having a financial interest in the company, including shareholders, members, general or limited partner;

+lii) Name, address and position of all officers and directors of the company;

+iv) State of incorporation (if applicable):

+v) The number of employees in the firm; SEE ATTACHED EYCOR GLOUP NATURAL REPORT 2015

+vi) Annual revenue of firm;

+vii) Summary of relevant accomplishments

+viii) Copies of all state and local licenses and permits.

+В. Indicat e number of years in business.
+60 years

+Provid- e any other information which would be appropriate and helpful in determining the ser's capacity and reliability to perform these services.

+D, Provide has pre e names and addresses for no fewer than three references for whom the Proposer ovided similar services or who are qualified to evaluate the Proposer's capability to not this work.

-Company New York State D.O.T.
+Compa any New York State D.O.T.

+Contac et Person CHRISTINE CAPUTO

+Addres S 221 BROADWAY, Sume 201

+City/St ate Antryvine, New York 11701

+Teleph one (631) 598.7805

+(631) 598.7807

+E-Mail Address CCAPUTO @ DOT, STATE, NY, US